BlvckBytes/GPEEE/README.md

 ### Calling Functions

-You should have a look at the exact [grammar](#function-invocation) of a function invocation, but the general idea has been carried over from most other programming-/scripting-languages.
-Provide an identifier, open a parenthesis, specify 0-n parameters (which can be expressions too) and close the parenthesis again.
+You should have a look at the exact [grammar](#function-invocation) of a function invocation.
+Summary: Provide an identifier, open a parenthesis, specify 0-n parameters (which can be expressions too) and close the parenthesis again.
 Something like this:
 `myFunction("hello world", 1, .3, null, true, false)`.

+### Callback Functions

+You should have a look at the exact [grammar](#callback-function) of a callback function.
+Summary: Open a parenthesis, specify 0-n parameters, close the parenthesis again, write an arrow operator and follow that up by an expression.
+Something like this:
+`foreach(items, (index) -> "index=" & index, "\n")`.

 ### Terminal Values